rsmusllp/king-phisher/docs/source/server/database/schema.rst

    .. db:field:: campaign_id

+      The identifier of the campaign this landing page is associated with.

       :nullable: False
       :foreignkey: :db:fld:`campaigns.id`

    .. db:field:: hostname

+      The hostname component of the URL this landing page uses.

       :nullable: False
       :type: String

    .. db:field:: page

+      The path component of the URL this landing page uses.

       :nullable: False
       :type: String